OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/src/README.md

 ## Now what ?
 In case you want to read the available data (or push your own to the NMEA-Multiplexer) from your own application, or your own code, you might be interested in seeing how to do that.
-This folder (`other-clients`) intends to provide some samples and re-usable pieces of code.
+This folder (`NMEA-Mux-Other-Clients`) intends to provide some samples and re-usable pieces of code.
 Each sub-folder will contain different language examples, along with `md` files to document them.

 ---